ScanMountGoat/Smush-Material-Research/Material Parameters.md

 | default_White | Used as a col map | 61, 133 |
 | default_black | Used as a col map | 61 |

-### Samplers
+## Samplers
-Probably some sort of texture information.
-Each texture parameter has a corresponding parameter of type E specified in the same order.
-The first 6 values are often (0, 0, 0, 1, 1, 1) for 2D textures or (1, 1, 1, 1, 1, 1) for cubemaps.
+Each texture parameter has a corresponding sampler parameter.
+The first 6 values are often (0, 0, 0, 1, 1, 1) for 2D textures or
+(1, 1, 1, 1, 1, 1) for cubemaps.

 | Param ID | Name | Description |